ppy/osu-wiki/news/2024/2024-09-27-mappers-guild-fall-2024-priroity-quests.md

 Work with **one other mapper** to create a difficulty spread meeting these requirements:

-- at least Easy, Normal, Hard, and Insane difficulties
+- At least Easy, Normal, Hard, and Insane difficulties are included
-- all difficulties are collaborations between the two mappers
+- All difficulties are collaborations between the two mappers
-- total length of each difficulty is at least 3:30
+- Total length of each difficulty is at least 3:30

 Given usual spread requirements, you won't often find Easy or Normal difficulties for longer songs, so you and a friend will be filling that niche!